New York says UNGA delegates must be vaccinated, angering Russia | ExBulletin

 New York began enforcing a vaccination warrant on Monday, requiring proof of at least one injection for many indoor activities, including restaurants and entertainment venues.

-The letter signed by the New York City Health Commissioner and confirmed by his spokesperson stated that the UN Debate Hall was classified as a “convention center”, meaning that all participants must be vaccinated.
+The letter signed by the New York City Health Commissioner and confirmed by his spokesperson said the UN debate room was classified as a “convention center,” meaning all participants must be vaccinated .

 “They must also show proof of vaccination before eating, drinking or exercising inside the United Nations campus, and in order to participate in all the wonderful entertainment, dining and fitness activities.
 New York shape, ”he said.

-But the Russian ambassador has called for an urgent meeting of the General Assembly to discuss the decision.
+However, the Russian Ambassador has requested an urgent meeting of the General Assembly (GA) to discuss this decision.

 “We firmly oppose that only people with proof of vaccination are allowed in the GA room,” wrote Nebenzia in the letter seen by AFP.

-He described it as “a clearly discriminatory measure”, adding that preventing delegates from entering the room was a “clear violation of the United Nations charter”.
+He described it as “a clearly discriminatory measure”, adding that preventing delegates from entering the room was a “flagrant violation of the United Nations charter”.

-New York City accepts all vaccines that have been approved by the World Health Organization or the United States Federal Food and Drug Administration.
+New York accepts all vaccines approved by the World Health Organization (WHO) or the United States Food and Drug Administration (FDA).

-Nebenzia said that “the rights of people who have received vaccines that are not approved by the CDC” must also be considered.
+Nebenzia said that “the rights of people who have received vaccines that are not approved by the CDC (Centers for Disease Control and Prevention)” must also be considered.

 He added that the agreement between the United States and the UN on the headquarters of the world body prohibited American actors from regulating the functioning of the UN.